Variational Linearized Laplace Approximation for Bayesian Deep Learning: Experiments

 \section{Experiments}

 We compare VaLLA with other methods using the LLA implementation by \citet{daxberger2021laplace}.
 VaLLA utilizes a batch size of \(100\).
-For regression, MNIST and FMNIST problems, we train our own DNN (standard multi-layer perceptron), which is stored for reproducibility.
-In the CIFAR10 experiments with ResNet, we extract the results for other methods from \cite{deng2022accelerated} and use the same DNN for VaLLA.
-Hyper-parameters in all LLA variants (diagonal, KFAC, last-layer LLA) are optimized based on the marginal log-likelihood estimate.
+In regression, MNIST and FMNIST problems, we train our own DNN (standard multi-layer perceptron), which is stored for reproducibility.
+In the CIFAR10 experiments with ResNet, we report the results for the other methods given by \citet{deng2022accelerated} and use the same DNN for VaLLA.
+Hyper-parameters in all LLA variants (diagonal, KFAC, last-layer LLA) are optimized using the marginal log-likelihood estimate.
 Additional experimental details are given in Appendix~\ref{app:details}.
-VaLLA's code is given in the supplementary material and is also available \href{https://github.com/anonymous-valla/valla}{here}.
+VaLLA's code is available at \url{https://github.com/Ludvins/Variational-LLA}.